Watchkeeper is a certified Uncrewed Aircraft System (UAS) that provides the Army’s Land Tactical Deep Find capability.

 Watchkeeper pilot Sgt Alex Buchanan said: “It’s been a real privilege to be the first to fly the Army’s new Watchkeeper Remotely Piloted Air System on operations.
 It’s an amazing capability and has already provided important information to the troops, enhancing the safety of everyone that lives and works at Bastion.
 “The video and images we provide are a bit like what you might have seen during police chases on TV, the main differences are the videos and pictures are a much higher resolution and we fly the aircraft from a control centre on the ground.”

-The deployment was to cover the withdrawal of forces and specifically, utilise the i-Master SAR to counter dust storm blackouts experienced by visual systems.
+The deployment was to cover the withdrawal of forces and, specifically, utilised the i-Master SAR to counter dust storm blackouts experienced by visual systems.

 Three air vehicles flew for a total of 146 hours.